 The application process

-Application Process — Applying for Financial Aid.
-The U.S. Department of Education publication The Student Guide details further the federal programs available.
+Applying for Financial Aid.
+The U.S. Department of Education website, Federal Student Aid details further the federal programs available.

-You must be a U.S. citizen and complete the FAFSA.
+You must be a U.S. citizen or eligible non-citizen and complete the FAFSA.

 Student must be making satisfactory academic progress according to the institution’s policy.
 Student must be accepted in a degree-seeking program and enrolled at least half-time: